 Sam Altman, President of Y Combinator, created this class on “How to Start a Startup” at Stanford and made it publicly available on YouTube, in a podcast, and on Y Combinator’s website.
 In this course, Sam leads us through 20 sessions with the likes of startup experts like Peter Thiel, Aaron Levie, and Reid Hoffman to discuss how to come up with ideas and evaluate them, how to get users and grow, how to do sales and marketing, how to hire, how to raise money, company culture, operations and management, business strategy, and more.
 I highly recommend listening through this class if you’re interested in launching a startup.

-There are also quite a few podcasts and iTunes U courses about social entrepreneurship, which I’ll review a bit later.
+There are quite a few other podcasts and iTunes U courses about social entrepreneurship, which I’ll review a bit later.
 Please let me know what your favorite free learning opportunities are!